Primary Navigation Mobile

 What is the difference between Xenon and Halogen bulbs?

 Xenon bulbs produce light by creating an electrical arc between two electrodes in a gas-filled chamber, typically using xenon gas, whereas halogen bulbs use a filament.
-Xenon bulbs tend to be brighter and have a longer lifespan than halogen bulbs.
+These bulbs tend to be brighter and have a longer lifespan than halogen bulbs.

 What are the main types of Xenon bulbs?

 The first to be launched were the D1 bulbs in the early 90s.
 These have igniters that are built into the bulb base.
 Next came the D2 series.
 These do not have igniters integrated into the base, so they are much smaller.
 Later, the D3 and D4 bulbs that have been in use since 2009 do not contain any mercury and are more environmentally friendly.
 The series D bulb type is followed by either an R or an S suffix, with the R meaning the bulb comes with an opaque shield that covers parts of the bulb and is designed to work in Complex Surface Reflector headlamp units.
 Bulbs with the suffix S don’t have this cover and are designed to work in Projector headlamps.
-Xenon bulb types are not interchangeable.

-Are Xenon bulbs legal?
+Are xenon bulbs legal?

 If they are fitted as standard to a new car, yes, they are.
 It is illegal to retrofit them to conventional Halogen headlights (for example, if you modernise your car) without replacing the entire headlamp.
 This only applies to road cars; a track-only car, for example, can be upgraded.